 While the fairways are generously proportioned and the greens will generally accept a running shot into them, the course is deceptively difficult.
 The greens themselves have subtle tilts and distinct ridges, always affected by the downhill incline to the west.
 The green surrounds create delicate challenges for any approach that has missed the target, and a recent restoration has brought many of Ross’s characteristic run-off areas back to their original closely-mown state.

 The golf course has always been very highly regarded, and was considered a difficult test when it opened in 1931.
 Little has changed in the 80 years since.
-Often described as one of the NYC Metropolitan Area’s “hidden gems”, Mountain Ridge has hosted many championships of the New Jersey State Golf Association and Metropolitan Golf Association, including four New Jersey PGA championships, three Metropolitan Opens, Amateur Championships of both the NJSGA and MGA, and most recently the MGA’s Ike Championship in 2007 and the New Jersey PGA Championship in 2017.
-In 2012, Mountain Ridge hosted its first USGA event, the USGA Senior Amateur Championship.
-The Met Open will be returning in 2020.
+Often described as one of the NYC Metropolitan Area’s “hidden gems”, Mountain Ridge has hosted many championships of the New Jersey State Golf Association and Metropolitan Golf Association, including four New Jersey PGA championships, three Metropolitan Opens, Amateur Championships of both the NJSGA and MGA, the MGA’s Ike Championship in 2007, the 2020 Met Open and the New Jersey PGA Championship in 2017.
+In 2012, Mountain Ridge hosted its first USGA event, the USGA Senior Amateur Championship and most recently hosted the LPGA Cognizant Founder's Cup in 2021.

 The golf course has had a number of honors and high rankings bestowed upon it by Golf Digest, Met Golfer, Links Magazine and a number of other publications.
 Links has included Mountain Ridge among its list of “Best Club Experiences in the Met Area”, noting, “The Ross design features some of the finest- and quickest- greens in the state.”
 In 2012, the golf course was awarded Golf Magazine’s “Renovation of the Year”.